Avoid getting caught in the trap that going to the club means going back to 2019 ways of doing things.

 If you are going to change the venue, there’s no need to make more work for the organisation aspect.
 Putting yourself first as a player, suggests that using your own bidding box is cleaner, practical and makes life easy for all.
 That, plus a smart phone scorer and all you need is boards for a game anywhere, anytime.

 Scoring.
 The ultimate new way to play bridge, is to change the scoring tool you use.
-We know this is a new way – IBEScore has only been in the market since July 2022 – so it is literally hot off the App(le and GOOGLE PLAY) press.
+We know this is a new way – IBEScore has only just joined the market – available to DOWNLOAD at no charge from the Apple store and GOOGLE PLAY.

-IBEScore is easy to use, affordable and gives players all the online at the touch of their fingers.
+IBEScore is easy to use, affordable and gives players meeting offline in-session rankings/scorecards and makeable contracts at the touch of their fingers.

 No device sharing required.
 No waiting for results.
 No way anyone can cheat by entering scores and changing them.
 Even better when you are leading, or did something fabulous, you can screenshot it and share with family and friends!